 - Environmental stewardship.
 Building a zero energy office building shows a clear commitment to protecting natural resources and providing an inspiring workplace for employees, customers, and other stakeholders.

 - Improve occupant comfort and satisfaction.
 Zero energy buildings can provide benefits to occupants that go far beyond saving energy.
 Below are resources to learn more about occupant satisfaction:

-- Carnegie Mellon University’s Center for Building Performance and Diagnostics has summarized recent findings for productivity gains and healthy gains related to views, natural ventilation, and daylighting (B&D 2018).
+- Carnegie Mellon University’s Center for Building Performance and Diagnostics has summarized recent findings for productivity gains and healthy gains related to views, natural ventilation, and daylighting (Building & Decor, 2018).

 - The World Green Building Council’s Health, Wellbeing and Productivity in Offices: The Next Chapter for Green Buildings guide discusses effective building design for visual and physical comfort to improve productivity (WGBC, 2014).